Burglar caught stealing Christmas presents from Robert De Niro's NYC home: sources

 MANHATTAN, N.Y.
-(PIX11) – Police caught a serial burglar stealing Christmas presents from inside Robert De Niro’s townhome in Manhattan early Monday morning, multiple police sources told PIX11 News.
+(WPIX) – Police caught a serial burglary suspect stealing Christmas presents from inside actor Robert De Niro’s townhome in Manhattan early Monday morning, multiple police sources told WPIX.

-The woman, who has been arrested for alleged burglary more than a dozen times since October, was spotted checking doors at the building around 3:30 a.m., sources said.
+The woman, who has been arrested on allegations of burglary more than a dozen times since October, was spotted checking doors at the building around 3:30 a.m., sources said.
 She used a crowbar to get into the townhome and police followed her after waiting several minutes, according to sources.

 Police found her inside the home pilfering presents from under the actor’s Christmas tree and placing them in garbage bags, sources said.
 She was taken into custody and charges were expected to be filed.

-Sources told PIX11 News the suspect has 32 arrests on her record, including 13 for alleged burglary since October, eight of which were in the same police precinct.
+Sources told WPIX the suspect has 32 arrests on her record, including 13 for alleged burglary since October, eight of which were in the same police precinct.
 She was most recently arrested last week, according to sources.